Military Merit Cross (Bavaria)

-The Bavarian Military Merit Cross (Militär-Verdienstkreuz) was that kingdom's main decoration for bravery and military merit for enlisted soldiers.
+The Bavarian Military Merit Cross (Militär-Verdienstkreuz) was the Kingdom of Bavaria's main decoration for bravery and military merit for enlisted soldiers.
 It was intended "to reward extraordinary merit by non-commissioned officers, soldiers, and lower-ranking officials."
-It was originally established on July 19, 1866 as the 5th Class of the Military Merit Order, which was the main decoration for bravery and military merit for officers and higher-ranking officials.
+It was originally established on 19 July 1866 as the 5th Class of the Military Merit Order, which was the main decoration for bravery and military merit for officers and higher-ranking officials.
 Civilians acting in support of the army were also made eligible for the decoration.

 The Military Merit Cross ranked after the Gold and Silver Military Merit Medals (renamed the Bravery Medals in 1918), which were Bavaria's highest military honors for NCOs and enlisted soldiers.

 The cross was a Maltese cross with a center medallion.
 The obverse of the center medallion had an "L" cipher of King Ludwig II in the center and the word "MERENTI" on the ring.
 The reverse had a Bavarian lion with the date of founding, "1866", on the ring.
 The center medallion was enameled (the original Military Merit Cross was distinguished from the Knight 2nd Class of the Military Merit Order only by having silver instead of blue enameled arms).